As an Amazon Associate I earn from qualifying purchases made on our website. In addition, we have many other affiliates offers on the site.

-- REI Co-op & Garage Sale – REI has amazing sales and for a one time $20 membership gives you a portion of your purchases back to you at the end of the year that could be put back into more gear.
+- REI Co-op & Garage Sale – REI has amazing sales and a one-time $20 membership gives you a portion of your purchases back to you at the end of the year that could be put back into more gear.

-- Facebook Groups – There are a large volume of groups available online within Facebook that are about gear buy, sell, and trading.
+- Facebook Groups – There is a large volume of groups available online on Facebook that are about gear buying, selling, and trading.

 - Craigslist – If you have a good Craigslist for your area you can score some pretty good deals from people who have bought new gear and are looking to liquidate older gear.